 Norman Lear was a legendary television and film producer behind visionary shows like All in the Family, The Jeffersons, and Good Times.
 His shows weren’t just popular – they fostered countless conversations about important social issues, including racism, LGBTQ rights, and abortion.
 His shows broke new ground on representation and inclusion, changing the face of television in part by changing the faces that were on television.

 Lear was a World War II veteran who dropped out of college to fight fascism and considered himself an unabashedly patriotic American.
 “I am a patriot,” he wrote in a Washington Post op-ed published on his 99th birthday, “and I will not surrender that word to those who play to our worst impulses rather than our highest ideals.”

-Norman is fond of saying, “There’s not a single day that I don’t pick up the newspaper and think, ‘Thank God, we have People For the American Way.’”
-He is deeply troubled about the threat posed by authoritarianism, writing in a New York Times op ed published on his 100th birthday, “To be honest, I’m a bit worried that I may be in better shape than our democracy is.”
+Lear was fond of saying, “There’s not a single day that I don’t pick up the newspaper and think, ‘Thank God, we have People For the American Way.’”
+He was deeply troubled about the threat posed by authoritarianism, writing in a New York Times op ed published on his 100th birthday, “To be honest, I’m a bit worried that I may be in better shape than our democracy is.”

-People For the American Way is proud to continue the work Norman has devoted so much of his life to.
-We are grateful for his confidence, and your support, which allows us to convene courageous Americans, produce compelling media and organize campaigns to defend our democracy from authoritarian threats and advance America’s promise that everyone will enjoy freedom, safety and a vote that counts.
+People For the American Way is proud to continue the work to which Lear devoted so much of his life.
+We are grateful for his confidence, and your support, which allows us to defend our democracy from authoritarian threats and advance America’s promise that everyone will enjoy freedom, justice, and a vote that counts.